 Main Text

 Streams transport nutrients, sediments, pollutants, and other solutes from the land surface to rivers, lakes, reservoirs, and ultimately the oceans (2–6), influencing all downstream water quality (7–9).
 The most upland streams (hereafter headwaters) are often ‘ephemeral’ streams, which flow only in direct response to precipitation and are disconnected from groundwater year-round, unlike larger downstream rivers.
 Non-perennial streams (which include ephemeral and intermittently dry rivers) account for over half of the global river network (10).
-While much recent work has developed classification models to map non-perennial stream extent (10–15), nearly no work focuses specifically on ephemeral streams (14) and all work stopped short of assessing the hydrological contributions of non-perennial streams to the overall drainage network at broad spatial scales.
+While much recent work has developed classification models to map non-perennial stream extent (10–15), nearly no work focuses specifically on ephemeral streams (14) and all work stops short of assessing the hydrological contributions of non-perennial streams to the overall drainage network at broad spatial scales.
 It is regionally established that headwater streams contribute meaningfully to downstream water quantity and quality (16, 17), but we presently have no explicit assessment of ephemeral contributions to global hydrology, nor their potential influence on downstream water quality.

+The information is nevertheless critical for……

-In this context, here we use a simple geomorphic model to identify ephemeral streams by comparing long-term water table depths with streamline presence in 20,708,899 discrete streams, rivers, lakes, reservoirs, canals, and ditches across the contiguous United States (CONUS) (18).
-We use published groundwater, discharge, runoff, and precipitation models (19–21) and a river-lake-reservoir routing framework (22) to first map ephemeral streams, and then quantify the fraction of every river’s mean annual discharge that was contributed by upstream CONUS ephemeral streams.
+In this context, here we use a geomorphic model to identify ephemeral streams by comparing long-term water table depths with streamline presence in 20,708,899 discrete streams, rivers, lakes, reservoirs, canals, and ditches across the contiguous United States (CONUS) (18).
+We use published groundwater, discharge, runoff, and precipitation models (19–21) and a river-lake-reservoir routing framework (22) to first map ephemeral streams, and then quantify the fraction of every river’s mean annual discharge driven by upstream CONUS ephemeral streams.
 We also quantify how frequently ephemeral streams flow (18).
 We define and discuss the metrics that make up our assessment (equations S1-S3), validate individual model components at up to 7,207 sites across CONUS (Text S1, Figs. S1-S5), and test parameter sensitivity when necessary (Figs. S6-S10) (18).

+The overall results indicate that….

 The ephemeral pulse of drainage networks

 On average, 67% of annual drainage network discharge (by water volume) is sourced from upstream ephemeral streams (Fig. 1).
 This varies significantly across basins (from 7% to 98%), with generally greater ephemeral influence in basins west of the Mississippi River.
-Hereafter, we refer to this region as ‘West’, with basins east of the Mississippi River refereed to as ‘East’.
+Hereafter, we refer to this region as ‘West’, with basins east of the Mississippi River referred to as ‘East’.
 Regional hotspots occur where ephemeral streams most dominate the landscape, namely the desert and endorheic basins of the southwest and Great Basin (Fig. 1a, Fig. S11).
-However, ephemeral contributions to discharge are consistently high across across CONUS: 87% of networks export water that is at least 50% ephemeral and the largest rivers in the United States export large volumes of ephemeral water: the Mississippi River export is 59% originating from ephemeral reaches and the Colombia river export is 79% ephemeral.
-We also express the ephemeral contribution to discharge as a function of drainage area (Fig. S12, equation S2), where on average 69% of a basin’s upstream drainage area is ephemeral and there is a clear east/west divide in land surface contributions to drainage networks.
+However, ephemeral contributions to discharge are consistently high across CONUS: 87% of networks export water that is at least 50% ephemeral and the largest rivers in the United States export large volumes of ephemeral water: the Mississippi River export is 59% originating from ephemeral reaches and the Columbia river export is 79% ephemeral.
+We also express the ephemeral contribution to discharge as a function of drainage area (Fig. S12, equation S2), where on average 69% of a basin’s upstream drainage land area is ephemeral and there is a clear east/west divide in land surface contributions to drainage networks.
 Given that freshwater generally accumulates in drainage networks that follow predictable scaling patterns (16, 23–26), our results (Fig. 1a) are theoretically anticipated by the average upstream ephemeral network extent (Fig. S1c, Text S1).
 Our results also support previous modeling in northeastern CONUS, where 70% of exported streamflow is sourced from headwater streams, regardless of their ephemerality (16).